node-js-libs/node.io/README.md

 - Includes a robust framework for scraping, selecting and traversing data from the web + support for a variety of proxies
 - Includes a data validation and sanitization framework
 - Provides support for retries, timeouts, dynamically adding input, etc.
+- Comes with a web interface for managing jobs

 ## Installation